Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Community Detection in SBM

 In particular, when $k \leq \sqrt{n}$ and

 the lower bound \eqref{ineq: comp-lower-bound-clustering} holds. \end{Theorem}

-Theorem \ref{th: clustering-error-comp-limit} shows that when the SNR $\frac{n(p-q)^2}{k^2q(1-p)}$ is small, no low-degree polynomial algorithm can achieve non-trivial community detection, which provides firm evidence of the conjecture of the {\it Kesten-Stigum} threshold.
+Theorem \ref{th: clustering-error-comp-limit} shows that when the SNR $\frac{n(p-q)^2}{k^2q(1-p)}$ is small, no low-degree polynomial algorithm can achieve non-trivial community detection, which provides firm evidence of the conjecture of the {\it generalized Kesten-Stigum} threshold for community detection in SBM with a growing number of communities.
 In fact, Theorem \ref{th: clustering-error-comp-limit} can be viewed as a rearrangement of Theorem \ref{th: comp-limit-graphon-est}.
 Given the relation (\ref{eq:relation-Z-M}), the loss functions of graphon estimation and community detection can be linked through $\ell(\hM, M)=(p-q)^2\ell(\hZ, Z_M)$.

-As we have mentioned above, there are two existing pieces of evidence for the computational limits of community detection in the literature.
-The first piece of evidence is provided by \cite{hopkins2017bayesian} based on the notion of {\it null-normalized correlation}, which is a heuristic quantity proposed to understand estimation problems in the low-degree polynomial framework.
-They show that when the SNR is below the {\it Kesten-Stigum} threshold, the null-normalized correlation is small in estimating $\indi(z_i = z_j)$, and argue that no low-degree polynomial algorithm would work.
-However, as pointed out by \cite{schramm2020computational}, the null-normalized correlation does not rigorously imply an estimation lower bound.
-The second piece of evidence is based on an average-case reduction from the secrete-leakage planted clique by \cite{brennan2020reducibility}.
+As we have mentioned above, there are a couple of existing pieces of evidence for the computational limits of community detection in SBM when $k$ is a constant \citep{hopkins2017bayesian,bandeira2021spectral,banks2021local}.
+While when the number of communities grows, to our knowledge, there is only one piece of evidence for the hardness of recovery in SBM via average-case reduction from secrete-leakage planted clique \cite[Section 14.1]{brennan2020reducibility}.
+They considered establishing the computational lower bound for a testing problem where the null is the Erd\H{o}s-R{\'e}nyi random graph and the alternative is a variant of imbalanced SBM (ISBM) with two features: first, the averaged number of degrees under the null and alternative are matched; second, the ISBM under the alternative is a mean-field analogy of the original SBM so that the testing problem becomes harder and it matches the hardness of the recovery problem.
 The reduction result is significant as all existing computational hardness evidence for secrete-leakage planted clique can be inherited to the testing problem they consider.
-The limitations are that they have to analyze a mean-field analogy of SBM under the alternative of the testing problem; moreover, their reduction only works when $k = o(n^{1/3})$, while our computational lower bound is valid as long as $k \leq \sqrt{n}$.
+The limitation is that they do not directly handle the estimation problem under the original SBM model; moreover, their reduction only works when $k = o(n^{1/3})$, while our computational lower bound is valid as long as $k \leq \sqrt{n}$.